Last updated: Nov-14-2022

-The Media Library page within the Cloudinary console provides a variety of ways to upload media to your Cloudinary account from a variety of sources.
-This option is obviously limited to people with access to your Cloudinary account.
+The Media Library page within the Cloudinary console provides a variety of ways to upload media to your Cloudinary product environment from a variety of sources.
+This option is obviously limited to people with access to your Cloudinary product environment.

 - Uploading assets: Learn about the options for uploading images, videos and other files via Cloudinary's secure and comprehensive API.
 This API enables uploading images from server-side code, directly from the browser, or from a mobile application.